near/docs/docs/tutorials/contracts/crossword/crossword.md

     near create-account crossword.friend.testnet --masterAccount friend.testnet

 If you look again in your home directory's `.near-credentials`, you'll see a new key for the subaccount with its own key pair.
 This new account is, for all intents and purposes, completely distinct from the account that created it.
 It might as well be `alice.testnet`, as it has, by default, no special relationship with the parent account.
-To be clear, `friend.testnet` cannot delete or deploy to `crossword.friend.testnet` unless it's done in a single transaction using Batch Actions, which we'll cover later.

 :::info Subaccount nesting
 It's possible to have the account `another.crossword.friend.testnet`, but this account must be created by `crossword.friend.testnet`.